FriendsOfVictoire/WidgetAlertButtonBundle/README.md

-Victoire CMS AlertButton Bundle
+##Victoire's AlertButton Bundle
 ============

-Need to add a alertbutton in a victoire cms website ?
+Need to add an alert button in your Victoire website ?

-First you need to have a valid Symfony2 Victoire edition.
+#Set Up Victoire

+If you haven't already, you can follow the steps to set up Victoire *[here](https://github.com/Victoire/victoire/blob/master/setup.md)*

+#Install the AlertBundle Button :

-Then you just have to run the following composer command :
+Run the following composer command :

     php composer.phar require victoire/alertbutton-widget

+#Reminder

 Do not forget to add the bundle in your AppKernel !